Difference between Galgo Espanol and Greyhound engl. Version

 The Galgo Español has a lower tail root due to the steeper croup.

-(Left: Greyhound; right: Galgo Español Source: http://chazhound.com)
+(Left: Greyhound; right: Galgo Español Source: https://chazhound.com)

 b2ap3_thumbnail_gkuppe3_20181105-094547_1.jpg